 - Image 4.
 The shooter at a warehouse incident was fired 6 months earlier for poor performance. - Image 5.
 It was reported that he showed up late or missed entire days and was argumentative.

-Ask the participants: What indicators of potential violence did you note in the two examples?
+What indicators of potential violence did you note in the two examples?